kahanu/KahanuMailer/README.md

 # KahanuMailer
-An Html Mailer component for .Net Core 3.x inspired by MvcMailer.
+An Html Mailer component for .Net 8 inspired by MvcMailer.

 ## NuGet
 This feature will be coming soon.

 ## Overview
 The KahanuMailer is inspired by MvcMailer, but it has no dependency on ASP.NET MVC.
-It can be used directly in a .Net Core 3.x application.
+It can be used directly in a .Net 8 application.

 Like MvcMailer it is designed to be used with HTML view templates in a Views folder in the file system.
 Mailer C# classes are created that encapsulate the logic for populating the templates with your own data.